-On this day in 1952 a young Queen Elizabeth was informed that her father, King George VI, had passed away
+On February 6, 1952, a young Queen Elizabeth was informed that her father, King George VI, had passed away.

 The Queen and Prince Philip were in Kenya on official Royal business when they were told of his death.

 The nation was shocked.
 No one had seen the King's death coming and the whole of the United Kingdom went into a state of mourning.

 King George was actually an unlikely King.
 His brother, Edward, abdicated the throne in order to marry Wallis Simpson.
 George certainly had never anticipated that he would be King but didn't shy away from his Royal duty.